JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_time_and_timer_event.md

 - [Spawning multiple instances of the same object concurrently in python](https://stackoverflow.com/questions/62112754/spawning-multiple-instances-of-the-same-object-concurrently-in-python/62112894#62112894)
   ![Spawning multiple instances of the same object concurrently in python](https://i.stack.imgur.com/1X0kk.gif)

-If the time exceeds `next_zombie_time` the span a zombie and set the time for the next zombie to spawn:
+If the time exceeds `next_zombie_time` span a zombie and set the time for the next zombie to spawn:

 ```py
 current_time = pygame.time.get_ticks()